idank/holykeebs-docs/faq/index.md

 ### What shipping methods are available?

-We ship to most destinations using FedEx and the post office (this option is called Economy Post), both have tracking.
-In some remote countries, the post office doesn't have tracking and will only indicate the package has been sent (this option is called Registered Air Mail).
+Economy methods:

+- To the US: items are sent to a fulfillment center in the east coast and then dispatched using USPS.
+- Rest of the world: items are sent to a fulfillment center in Belgium and then dispatched using Landmark Global.
+This method uses post office services for the last leg of the delivery.

+Express shipping is available using FedEx.

-Transit times for FedEx is usually around 5 days, and the post office average is between 10 to 15 days.
+Transit time for economy shipping is around 10-15 days on average, while FedEx is around 5-10 days.

-If you choose an untracked shipping option, please be aware that shipping times can highly vary.
-If you're not willing to wait beyond 30 days, which can happen, please use FedEx.

 ### My order's tracking has not been updating!

 This can be a customs issue, port issues, parcel / postal system overload, and many more reasons we cannot influence.
 Please reach out after you have not seen an about for at least a week.

-If your shipping method wasn't FedEx, your package is delivered using the destination country's local postal service.
-Use the tracking number in your post office systems to get detailed information on its whereabouts.
+Economy shipping options are delivered on the last leg using the destination country's postal service.
+The tracking number should show up in your local post office systems and will often have more detailed information (only works once the package arrived at the destination).

 ## Taxes and Duties